gaojude/leetcode-typescript/README.md

 This is a Node.js setup for LeetCode in TypeScript.
 This also includes a testing functionality.

+- Use `npm install` to download the dependencies.
 - To watch and compile, use `npm run start`.
 - To start the testing script, use `npm test`.